jdub/openwrt-systemd/README.md

 - You must use eglibc as your C library, as systemd requires (e)glibc and will not work with uClibc!

 - I have included some supporting OpenWrt patches for things we depend on that are not available in OpenWrt yet, including:
-  - `openwrt-kernel-config.patch` adds OpenWrt kernel config options required by systemd (by @aport)
+  - `openwrt-kernel-config.patch` adds OpenWrt kernel config options required by systemd ([originally](https://lists.openwrt.org/pipermail/openwrt-devel/2014-March/024291.html) by openwrt-systemd creator, Adam Porter)
   - `openwrt-base-files.patch` avoids some conflicts between `base-files` and `systemd`